YuanTian1991/YuanTian1991.github.io/contents/notes/2022-03-10-Essential-Docker-Knowledge/index.md

 ---
-slug: '/notes/Write-a-Docker-for-Nextflow-Process'
+slug: '/notes/Essential-Docker-Knowledge'
 date: '2022-03-10'
-title: 'Write a Docker for Nextflow Process'
+title: 'Essential Docker Knowledge'
 tags: ['docker', 'nextflow']
 abstract: 'I am working on a nextflow pipeline recently, which contains a couple of process in the pipeline.
 We want to use docker to run each process, so here I am writing my coding report of how to create a docker for process, run it, and collect results .etc'
 ---